VincentMarquez/Get-the-GIF-Geometric-Information-Flow/README.md

 * Toeplitz covariance structure
 * FFT-based matrix–vector products
 * Lanczos eigensolvers
-* Explicit reconstruction error diagnostics
+* Explicit reconstruction error

 **Interpretation:**
-Memory is a **low-rank operator** capturing dominant trajectory structure, not a cache of values.
+Memory is a **low-rank operator**, not a buffer of values.
+The system remembers *structure*, not samples.

 ---

 ### 3. Optimization Geometry

 **What it governs:**
-How the system corrects itself when amortized prediction fails.
+How the system recovers precision when amortized prediction fails.

 **States:**
 ( \Delta z_t )